Nowadays, we speak a lot about business value. This article is about the FP&A value proposition.

-You use certain channels to reach your customers.
+You use specific channels to reach your customers.
 And yes, we really entered ‘meetings’ three times; this is not a misprint.
-We stress that real face-to-face communication is far more valuable and effective when it comes to exchanging information and opinions, reaching mutual understanding, and conquering your influencer status.
-Of course, reports, dashboards, email, and other communication types should not be excluded, but use them only to deliver information.
-Your professional opinion and advice should always be delivered in person.
+We stress that real face-to-face communication is far more valuable and effective when exchanging information and opinions, reaching mutual understanding, and conquering your influencer status.
+Of course, reports, dashboards, emails, and other communication types should not be excluded but used only to deliver information.
+Your professional opinion and advice should always be given in person.

-To deliver your value proposition, you will definitely need to cover the cost of your key resources.
-In the end, the cost structure will contain all of your resources, not only the key ones.
-We have entered the most essential costs in the table, including professional staff and supporting IT systems.
+To deliver your value proposition, you must cover the cost of your key resources.
+Ultimately, the cost structure will contain all of your resources, not only the key ones.
+We have entered the essential expenses in the table, including professional staff and supporting IT systems.

 This topic is the most tricky one.
 We all understand that FP&A does not generate direct revenue.
-What it does generate is all of the additional revenue earned due to correct and timely business decisions.
+What it does cause is all of the additional revenue earned due to correct and timely business decisions.
 And you are among those who have made all of this possible!

 This thought experiment has reached its end.
 The example of the canvas illustrates how you can use this technique in your own FP&A practices.
 Now it is your turn to finetune all that was discussed according to your company’s ways and make an input into this discussion.
 In one of my following articles, I will show you how to use this technique for further elaboration, so keep in touch!